COP29: Will rich nations promise more money for climate change?

 • distributing crops that are more resilient to dry spells

-What money has been given so far?
+What has been given so far?

-In 2009, richer countries agreed to provide $100bn (£88bn) a year to developing nations for climate action by the end of 2020.
+In 2009, richer countries agreed to provide $100bn (£78bn) a year to developing nations for climate action by the end of 2020.

-But by the end of that year the total was $83.3bn (£73bn).
-The goal is expected to be reached in 2023.
+But by the end of that year the total was $83.3bn (£65bn) - the goal was finally reached three years later.

-The majority, 82%, of this money came from public funds, with the remainder from the private sector, according to the OECD., external
+The majority, 82%, of this money came from public funds, with the remainder from the private sector, according to the OECD, external.

-But analysis, commissioned by the UN,, external suggests the private sector could deliver 70% of future investments needed to meet climate commitments.
+But analysis, commissioned by the UN, external, suggests the private sector could deliver 70% of future investments needed to meet climate commitments.
+A coalition of more than 550 private firms have already committed, external to use $130tn of assets to help achieve net zero.

 Nafkote Dabi, Oxfam International Climate Policy lead, has called this "profoundly unfair".